Kalin's Story

 The second slave replaced the burnt down torch with his own, gave Kalin a nervous wave and headed off.
 Kalin shifted to be next to the bars and reached through to remove the cover from the platter.
 Under it was a meal much better than Kalin got as an average slave, certainly better than he should be getting as a prisoner.
 There were several pieces of bread and slices of meat, an apple and some vegetables on the far side of the platter.
 The glass held some kind of berry juice that he'd never tried before.

 He was halfway through the meal when he began to wonder if he should save some of the meal for later, given that if it wasn't for Kieris he still would have had nothing to eat and he couldn't count on the young Heir to keep him fed consistently.
-That left the question of what would keep and what wouldn't—he'd eaten a slice of the bread, but the rest would keep; half of the apple and he though the rest would go bad; most of the meat and the rest wouldn't be good for long.
+That left the question of what would keep and what wouldn'the'd eaten a slice of the bread, but the rest would keep; half of the apple and he though the rest would go bad; most of the meat and the rest wouldn't be good for long.
 That left the barely touched vegetables, which he figured would keep, too.

 The meal made him feel heartened somewhat, but despite his resolve found himself slowly munching on the rest of the food to pass the time as his new torch burnt down.
 After several hours, he reached to the back of the platter for the vegetables and his fingers brushed something colder.
 Curious, Kalin picked it up and held it up to examine in the torch light.